revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ---

-22. Can we have css styles attached to the component without having `.css` file.
+22. Can we have CSS styles attached to the component without having a `.css` file?
 If so, how?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)